avast/rabbitmq-scala-client/README.md

 ### MultiFormatConsumer

 Quite often you receive a single type of message but you want to support multiple formats of encoding (Protobuf, Json, ...).
-This is where `MultiTypeConsumer` could be used.
+This is where `MultiFormatConsumer` could be used.

 Modules [extras-circe](extras-circe/README.md) and [extras-cactus](extras-cactus/README.md) provide support for JSON and GPB conversion.
 They are both used in the example below.